tianyuzelin/GNNs-playground/README.md

   |  Pubmed  | Citation network | node classifi. |                 |    ❌     |

 ## DataSets
-- `2021-10-28 update` We decided to use Open Graph Benchmark (OGB) as the only benchmarking protal for this project: [[GitHub](https://github.com/snap-stanford/ogb)], [[HomePage](https://ogb.stanford.edu/)].
+- `2021-10-28 update` We decide to use Open Graph Benchmark (OGB) as the only benchmarking protal for this project: [[GitHub](https://github.com/snap-stanford/ogb)], [[HomePage](https://ogb.stanford.edu/)].
 We are working on transfering the project dataset to the OGB dataset.

 ## Miscellaneous